10. Execution threads

 The class has the following properties:

-- Line 9: a reference to the [dao] layer
+- line 9: a reference to the [dao] layer

-- line 18: the connection is opened
+- line 18: now open

 - line 23: a transaction is created

-Implementation of the [DAO] layer
+Implementation of the [dao] layer

 using System.Collections.Generic;